Tel: 0844 394 8877

 Management Skills > Courses

-This programme is designed to give practical advice about how to construct a compelling argument and present it with confidence and authority in a meeting in a way that makes people want to say “yes” to your proposals.
-The training is based on applying Neuro Linguistic Programming (NLP) techniques to first building a business proposition and then presenting it in a way that captures the imagination of the listener.
-It will also give participants the tools and techniques to prepare the ground with informal ‘corridor conversations’, defuse disagreements and build rapport with key stakeholders.
+This programme is designed to give practical advice about how to construct a compelling argument and present it with confidence and authority.
+The training is based on understanding how to approach influencing a decision from a strategic basis, and includes techniques to prepare the ground for any formal proposal e.g. by using ‘corridor conversations’ and tools for building rapport with key stakeholders.

 By attending this highly participative two-day course you will:

 All employees who want to acquire a methodical and professional approach to influencing the decisions that are made in the work place.
-It is particularly suitable for people who have an advisory or consultative role within their company or for those people who have to make a business case in order to gain access to resources e.g. Project Managers, Marketing Managers, IT professionals etc.
+It is particularly suitable for people who have an advisory or consultative role within their company, or for those people who have to make a business case in order to gain access to resources e.g. Project Managers, Marketing Managers, HR Managers, IT professionals etc.

 Feedback is based upon peer reviews using Boulden assessment checklists.
 Completing the assessment checklists is not only valuable to the people involved in a given case study, it also helps those completing them to gain an in-depth understanding of the building blocks that make up an effective influencing strategy.